 The draft LS in R1-2312547 is endorsed with the following revision:

-With an independent configuration of LTM CSI reporting which RAN2 has agreed, the legacy MAC CE command cannot be used for LTM semi-persistent reporting on PUCCH because the bits in the MAC CE are only associated with the ID for the legacy CSI report configuration.
+With an independent configuration of LTM CSI reporting which RAN2 has agreed, the legacy MAC CE command cannot be used for LTM semi-persistent reporting on PUCCH because the MAC CE is used for the legacy CSI report configuration.
 It is not clear how the activation/deactivation of semi-persistent PUCCH report for LTM CSI reporting can be supported

 Final LS is agreed in R1-2312642.